IrtazaShk/llm-card-eval/README.md

 ## A note on the sympathy card fixture

 It's deliberately a failure case — tone opens sympathetic, drifts cheerful by the closing line.
 The eval catches it (`tone_consistency` scores 38/100) even though the grammar and prompt fidelity are both fine.
 That's the actual point of running evals instead of spot-checking output: a generic "is this text okay" check would pass it.

----

-## What I'd build next

-- Pipe the vision score into the overall weighted total instead of keeping it separate
-- Wrap the judge calls in a LangChain eval chain
-- Add a GitHub Action that runs the text evals on every push and comments the score on the PR
-- Swap the mock text judge for live AI calls by default once I've enough API credits during dev